 13. Owing to its topography, Himachal Pradesh has a humongous network of state and national highways, which is amounting to a total of 28,208 km comprising 8 national highways and 19 state highways.

-14. Not very surprisingly, the state animal of Himachal Pradesh is the Snow Leopard, which has shown the commitment of the state towards the conservation of this endangered species.
+14. Not very surprisingly, the state animal of Himachal Pradesh is the Snow Leopard, which has shown the commitment of the state toward the conservation of this endangered species.
 This elusive big cat can be found in the high-altitude region of the state and comes below the snow line in winters.

 15. Western Tragopan is the state bird of Himachal Pradesh.
 The population of Western Tragopan is threatened by several anthropogenic factors.
 This bird is endemic to the northwest Himalayas and this comes under the high reservation concern by ‘State of India’s Bird 2020’.